 GTBank MD said the Gambia could only take a certain number of banks.

-He was quoted as saying: "But do we really need as much as 14 banks in a relatively small country like The Gambia?
+He was quoted as saying: "But do we really need as many as 14 banks in a relatively small country like The Gambia?
 If you divide the number of banks in this country by the population of about 1.7 million, you have an average of 100,000 people per bank.
 Revenue is going down.
 What I know is that in the long run, people will count their numbers.

 At the end of the 2009 financial year, the Gambia’s banking industry recorded total loss of about 45 million Dalasis.
 Ten of the banks declared losses.